thoughtspot/thoughtspot.github.io/_end-user/search/search-data.md

 ## Save an answer

 An answer is the result of a single search.
 You can save an answer you want to work more on later, or just keep it for your personal use.
 You can also share an answer with other users.
-The **Answers** tab is where you can view and then the your saved search results.
+The **Answers** tab is where you can view and then edit your saved search results.

 ## Related information